Jacqueline Goold

 Experience

-My professional background includes five years working at The Kernos Centre, a charity receiving GP and NHS referrals, where I supported individuals presenting with a wide range of emotional and psychological difficulties.
-I also worked for two years with Women’s Aid, supporting women affected by domestic abuse and trauma.
+My professional background includes five years at The Kernos Centre, a charity receiving GP and NHS referrals, where I worked with people experiencing a wide range of emotional and psychological difficulties.
+I also spent two years working with Women’s Aid, supporting women affected by domestic abuse and trauma.

-I have experience working with issues including anxiety, depression, emotional overwhelm, ADHD, low self-esteem, relationship difficulties, separation and divorce, caring responsibilities, bereavement, trauma and abuse.
+My experience includes working with anxiety, depression, emotional overwhelm, ADHD, low self-esteem, relationship and intimacy difficulties, separation and divorce, bereavement, caring responsibilities, trauma and abuse.

-I hold full professional indemnity insurance and work in accordance with the BACP Ethical Framework.
+I hold professional liability insurance and work in accordance with the BACP Ethical Framework.

 Getting in touch

-If you feel comfortable with my profile and would like to make contact, you are very welcome to do so.
-I am happy to answer any questions you may have before arranging an initial session.
+If you feel my approach may be right for you, you’re very welcome to get in touch.
+I’m happy to answer any questions you may have before arranging an initial session.

-There is no obligation to continue with counselling if you feel we are not the right fit.
+There is no obligation to continue with counselling if you feel we aren’t the right fit.
 All enquiries are treated with care, respect and confidentiality.

 Member organisations